How to Create a Visual Expert Project with Oracle PL/SQL Code

 This basic example may create an ambiguity:

-By default, the Visual Expert code parsers cannot know whether employee and myschema.employee refer to the same table.
-Unless we remove this ambiguity, Visual Expert will duplicate the table employee.
+By default, the Visual Expert code parsers cannot determine whether employee and myschema.employee refer to the same table.
+Unless this ambiguity is resolved, Visual Expert will duplicate the table employee.

 Please read this article to remove possible ambiguities in your project.